officialasishkumar/officialasishkumar.github.io/content/blogs/merkuro-hindi-translation-SoK-2024.md

 Some of the best features of lokalize is Translation Memory.
 You can avoid translating same words by using this tool.
 <img src="/images/translation-memory-lokalize.png">

-I would like to thank my mentors, Benson Muite and Raghavendra Kamath for providing guidance.
+I would like to thank my mentors, Benson Muite, Raghavendra Kamath and karunakar for providing guidance.
 I would also like to thank Aakarsh MJ for taking up the work to review Merkuro translation.